What is a Purchase Order?

 Additionally, the supplier needs the PO to fill the order correctly.
 The buyer will also be charged by the supplier based on the payment terms agreed upon in the PO.

 The purchase order is a document generated by the buyer and serves the purpose of ordering goods from the supplier.
 The invoice, on the other hand, is generated by the supplier and shows how much the buyer needs to pay for goods bought from the supplier.
 The PO is a contract of the sale while the invoice is the confirmation of the sale.

 Purchase Order vs. Sales Order

 While the purchase order shows what goods were ordered from the supplier, the sales order is generated by the supplier and sent to the buyer.
 It signifies the confirmation or approval of the sale.
 Nowadays, the PO process is no longer paper-based, and the buyer usually sends its suppliers an electronic PO.
-It is done using the purchasing order module in the ERP software.
+This is done using the PO module in ERP software.
 It helps speed up the purchasing process while decreasing the chance of error.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: